ajisetiawan716/ajisetiawan716/README.md

 ### Hi there 👋
 Iam Aji Setiawan,
 I am a student at <b>STIES Putera Bangsa Tegal</b> with a study focus in Islamic economics in the <b>Sharia Business Management</b> study program.
 I have interests and hobbies in the field of IT, graphic design and amateur programming.
-I also accept freelance work.<br>Please contact me at the contact below if you need graphic design services or anything else.
+I also accept freelance work.

 Web Blog & My Portfolio: www.ajisetiawan.my.id
 <!--